rudy-patel/cryptoTracker/README.md

 ## CryptoTracker
 **CryptoTracker** is a cryptocurrency market tracker, which lists the top 50 coins (ordered by market cap), along with interactive trading charts to analyze the performance of the coin.
+Feel free to play around with the site [here](https://crypto-trackr.vercel.app/)!

 For each coin, you can also find the following properties:
 * Daily percent change